kokerinks/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-2. Download the latest `sweetrewards-v1.2.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-4/tp/releases/tag/v1.2).
+2. Download the latest `sweetrewards.jar` from [here](https://github.com/AY2324S2-CS2103T-T13-4/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for SweetRewards.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar sweetrewards-v1.2.jar` command to run the application.<br>
+4. Double-click the `sweetrewards.jar` file to run the application.
+If the application does not start, see here
-   A GUI similar to the below should appear in a few seconds.
+5. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe hp/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `addmem n/John Doe hp/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a member named `John Doe` to the address book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.

+   * `addorder n/alex i/plain waffle q/4` : Adds an order of 4 plain waffles to member Alex Yeoh

+   * `additem i/Pain Au Chocolat p/250` : Adds "Pain Au Chocolat" to the catalogue that awards 250 points to a member when purchased

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all contacts and all items in the catalogue.

    * `exit` : Exits the app.

-6. Refer to the [Features](#4-features) below for details of each command.
+7. Refer to the [Features](#4-features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------